What is a Nerve Impingement?

 - Ultrasound or Magnetic resonance imaging (MRI).
 In order to visually study the bones, tendons and other tissues surrounding and impinging on your nerves.

 What are the treatment options for Nerve Impingement?

 Fortunately, most people recover completely from nerve impingement after few to several weeks of observing some rest of the muscles, tendons and joints of the affected area and other conservative treatments.
 However, there are other people that might require some other more aggressive and prolonged treatments.

-Pain killers such as nonsteroidal anti-inflammatory drugs (NSAIDs), can help relieve pain, but these need to be taken cautiously due to the risk of complications.
-Additionally, for some more severe cases, corticosteroid injections may provide minimal pain relief and suppression of local inflammation.
+Pain killers such as anti-inflammatory drugs can help relieve pain, but these need to be taken cautiously due to the risk of complications.
+Additionally, for some more severe cases, injection therapy may provide minimal pain relief and suppression of local inflammation.

 A physical therapist will teach you some conservative techniques such as splinting, exercises to stretch your muscles and nerves which help deal with pain.
 Also, you will receive some instructions to improve your posture and to avoid some physical activities that might otherwise make your condition worse.

 In case you nerve impingement is severe and doesn’t improve after the aforementioned treatment options, your doctor might recommend surgery to relieve the pressure of the nerve by making specific cuts in the surrounding tissue.
 This is commonly referred to as decompression surgeries.